Parsons College

-Parsons College was a private liberal arts college located in Fairfield, Iowa.
+Parsons College was a private liberal arts college from 1875 to 1973 located in Fairfield, Iowa.

 The school was named for its wealthy benefactor, Lewis B. Parsons Sr., and was founded in 1875 with one building and 34 students.
 Over the years new buildings were constructed as enrollment expanded.
 The school lost its accreditation in 1948 but regained it two years later.
 In 1955 the school appointed Millard G. Roberts as its president and this began a period of rapid expansion with the student population rising as high as 5,000 by 1966.
 There was a turning point, however, in 1966 when Life magazine published an article criticizing the college and its president.
-Later that year the school lost its accreditation and Roberts was asked to resign as president.
-Enrollment quickly declined and the college floundered with $14 million in debt and closed under bankruptcy in 1973.
+In the spring of 1967, the school lost its accreditation and Roberts was asked to resign as president.
+Although they regained their accreditation in the spring of 1970, enrollment had quickly declined and the college floundered with $14 million in debt and closed under bankruptcy in 1973.

 History

 1875 to 1954

 Parsons College was named for Lewis B. Parsons Sr., a wealthy New York merchant who died in 1855 and left much of his estate as an endowment for an institution of higher learning in Iowa.
 His sons, the executors of Parsons' estate, considered a number of possible locations for the school and 20 years later chose a tract of land just north of Fairfield.
-The residents of Fairfield promised $27,516 towards the college, and its committee paid W.H.
-Jordan $13,000 for Henn Mansion building and 20 acres of land.
+The residents of Fairfield promised $27,516 towards the college, and its committee paid W. H. Jordan $13,000 for Henn Mansion building and 20 acres of land.

 The college opened in 1875 with 34 students who attended classes in the brick home called "the Mansion" that was built in 1857 by Congressman Bernhart Henn.
 The faculty were three Presbyterian ministers and enrollment grew to 63 students by year end.
 Alexander G. Wilson was in charge of faculty and held the title of "rector."
 He also oversaw the college's preparatory department, which later became the Parsons Academy until its closure in 1917.
 A $7,000 chapel building was erected in 1876, and John Armstrong succeeded Wilson and assumed the title of college president, until August 12, 1879, when he died suddenly.
 The third president was Thomas Davis Ewing, who served from 1880 to 1890; the Mansion was later renamed Ewing Hall in his honor.
 A west wing was added to the chapel in 1882 by Des Moines architects Bell & Hackney, and an east wing was added in 1890-91 with a $15,000 donation from W. R. Ankeny of Des Moines, for whom the chapel was renamed Ankeny Hall.